feiglab/ProteinStructureEmbedding/README.md

 ## Generating Embeddings

-### Overview

 This section describes how to generate embeddings for all PDB files within a specified directory.
-Embeddings are crucial for downstream prediction tasks and can be saved for subsequent use.

 - Generated embeddings (via either method) will be saved as tensors of shape `[N,d]` where `N` is the number of residues in the protein and `d` is the embedding dimension.